lowRISC/opentitan/doc/rm/c_cpp_coding_style.md

 git clang-format
 ```

-To reformat the whole tree the script `util/run-clang-format.sh` can be used.
+To reformat the whole tree the command `./bazelisk.sh run //:clang_format_fix` can be used.